MichaelSchaecher/website/content/posts/the-better-way-to-take-btrfs-snapshots-on-ubuntu/index.md

 You well need a current or supported version of Debian or Ubuntu (based distro) with btrfs-progs that support space_cache=v2 and compress=zstd:3/lzo.
 You can check if your system supports these features by running the following command: `btrfs --version`.
 If the output is 5.4 or newer, you are good to go.
 If not, you will need to upgrade your system or install a newer version of btrfs-progs from source.

-As of this writting Ubuntu 22.04 uses btrfs v5.16.2.
+As of this writing Ubuntu 22.04 uses btrfs v5.16.2.

 ### System Requirements